learn-co-curriculum/uci-mod-7-assessment/README.md

-Here's the scenario: a galactic ruler has hired you, a galactic web developer, to develop a galactic React app in that will allow them to browse through a list of robots, view a robot's details, and, if the bot is to their liking, enlist that bot into their army.
+Here's the scenario: a galactic ruler has hired you, a galactic web developer, to develop a galactic React app in that will allow them to browse through a list of robots, view a robot's details, and if the bot is to their liking, enlist that bot into their army.

 ![alt text][full_demo]